chilodin/hello-world/README.md

 Greetings to all.
 This is the hello-world exercise found here, https://guides.github.com/activities/hello-world/.

-In this exercise I will do the following:
+Upon completion of this exercise,  I will know to do the following:
+-Create a new Repository
--Commit changed
+-Commit a change
 -Open a Pull Request
 -Merge a Pull Request
 - and celebrate the completion.